unfoldtoolbox/UnfoldSim.jl/joss_paper/paper.md

 eeg_data, events_df = simulate(StableRNG(1), design, components, onset, noise);
 ```

-To validate the simulation results, we use `Unfold.jl` [@Ehinger_Unfold_an_integrated] to fit a regression model to the simulated data and examine the estimated regression parameters and marginal effects.
+To validate the simulation results, we use `Unfold.jl` [@ehinger2019unfold] to fit a regression model to the simulated data and examine the estimated regression parameters and marginal effects.
 For the formula, we include a linear predictor for *condition* and a non-linear predictor (based on splines) for *continuous*.

 ```julia
 m = fit(